For urgent consular assistance call

 Check the Embassy website for details about opening hours and any temporary closures.

 You can get limited consular assistance from the British Embassy in Tirana.
-However, it can't issue Australian passports.
+However, they can't issue Australian passports.

 British Embassy